Gift Acceptance Policy

 - Any costs incurred with the acceptance, management, or sale of the property shall be charged either against income earned by the property or against proceeds from the sale of the property as appropriate.

-Conditional Gifts.
-Conditional gifts are those gifts that, because of some qualifier or restriction, may commit the Foundation to act within a specified time or use a gift for a specific purpose.
+Conditional gifts are gifts that, because of some qualifier or restriction, may commit the Foundation to act within a specified time or use a gift for a specific purpose.
 If, in any instance, a gift offered by a donor would put the Foundation and/or University in an embarrassing or untenable position, the Foundation may decline acceptance of the gift.
-Time limits for holding a conditional gift may be reviewed by the Executive Committee.
+Time limits for holding a conditional gift may be reviewed by the executive committee.
 Gift acceptance agreements should specify a time period for meeting the conditions for the gift and should also indicate what will happen to the gift if conditions are not met.
 The Foundation will draft an acknowledgment of a conditional acceptance for appropriate signature.
 This conditional acceptance will be sent to a donor within 10 days of approval.
 A second acknowledgment letter will be sent when conditions have been satisfied.